COMLEX Level 3 Exam Format: Everything You Need To Know

 How Long Should I Study for COMLEX Level 3?

 We get this question a lot and I wish there was a perfect answer.
-Most residents seem to study in the range of two weeks to two months depending on how much time they can dedicate to actual studying.
+Most residents seem to study in the range of two to six months depending on how much time they can dedicate to actual studying.

 This isn’t Level 1 anymore.
 No one is usually shooting to be in the top 1% and very few people care all that much about their Level 3 scores.
 Sure, some fellowship programs make take a look at your Level 3 score, but most of the time an average score will be just fine.
 If you have an easy month, use the nights and weekends to sit down with your favorite review book and the COMLEX Level 3 qbank and most people will do just fine.